Young business people and designers.They working on new project.Startup concept.

 Looking ahead

-Sudhanshu Wasan, Associate Director, and Karan Chowdhary, Assistant Director, from EY Americas Accounts Insights, contributed to this report.
+Sudhanshu Wasan, Associate Director, and Karan Chowdhary, Assistant Director, from EY Americas Accounts Insights, contributed to this document.

 Download the latest reports in the Merger Monthly series